zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-node/README.markdown

 extend [`ExecuteNpmTask`](#executenpmtask) in order to execute the command [`npm publish`](https://docs.npmjs.com/cli/publish).

-These tasks generate a new temporary `package.json` file in the root of the project directory, based on the values provided for the task properties.
-If the project already includes a custom `package.json` file, it is easier to use `npm publish` directly.
+These tasks generate a new temporary `package.json` file in the directory pointed by the [`workingDir`](#workingdir) property, then execute the `npm publish` command.
+If the `package.json` file in that location does not exist, the one in the root of the project directory (if found) is copied;
+otherwise, a new file is created.

+The `package.json` is then processed by adding the values provided by the task properties, if not already present if the file itself.
+It is still possible to override one or more fields of the `package.json` file with the values provided by the task properties by adding one or more keys (e.g., `"version"`) to  the `overriddenPackageJsonKeys` property.

 #### Task Properties